-Many patients also need salt and magnesium supplements.
+Many people also need salt and magnesium supplements.
 Medicine may be needed that blocks the kidney's ability to get rid of potassium.
 High doses of nonsteroidal anti-inflammatory drugs (NSAIDs) may also be used.

 Infants who have severe growth failure may grow normally with treatment.
-Most patients remain well with ongoing treatment, though some develop kidney failure.
+Over time, some people with the condition will develop kidney failure.

 Call your health care provider if your child is: